Bullseye (British game show): Bully's Category Board

 A dartboard divided into 10 sectors was used, each representing a different category and further subdivided into outer, middle and inner areas.
-Three rounds were played, with every team receiving one turn in each.
+Three rounds were played, with every team receiving one turn in each and playing in the same order.
 On a team's turn, the darts player threw one dart and attempted to hit either the bullseye or a category chosen by their partner.
 Doing so awarded a cash bonus to the team and allowed the partner to answer a question in the chosen category.
 However, if the dart hit a different category that was still in play, no bonus was awarded and the partner had to answer a question in that category instead.
 Hitting a category that was out of play or failing to hit the board at all forfeited the team's turn.
 Questions were worth £30 each in Round 1, £50 in Round 2, and £100 in Round 3.
 The values on the board (working inward from the edge) were £30, £50, and £100; the bullseye awarded £200 and was always in play.
 Categories were removed from play after one question had been asked.

 In the first series, the board values were £20, £10, and £30, working inward from the edge.
 The result of each throw determined the category and value of the question to be asked; no bonus was awarded for hitting the bullseye or the category chosen by the non-darts player.
 A bullseye allowed that contestant to select any question value and awarded £50 for a correct answer.

 Starting in series 3, if the contestant in control missed the question, the first opponent to buzz-in could answer and attempt to steal the money.
 In early series, the opponents could silently buzz-in during the question and/or while the contestant was thinking, but were only asked for a response if the contestant missed.
 Later, they could only buzz-in after a miss, triggering an audible signal.
 If neither opponent buzzed-in, or if the first to do so also missed, the host gave the correct answer and the game continued.

-For the first seven series, the lowest-scoring team was eliminated from the game after the third round.
+For the first seven series, the lowest-scoring team was eliminated from the game after the first round.
 In the event of a tie for low score, the darts players for the tied teams each threw three darts at a standard matchplay board and the high scorer's team advanced.
 From series 8 on, all three teams continued to the next portion of the game.

 Categories used during this round, in alphabetical order: